It's Only the End of the World: Plot

-In a place identified only as "Somewhere," Louis, a 34-year-old gay playwright dealing with a terminal illness, takes a short flight to his home to reunite with his family, whom he has not seen in 12 years.
+In a place identified only as "Somewhere," Louis, a 34-year-old playwright dealing with a terminal illness, takes a short flight to his home to reunite with his family, whom he has not seen in 12 years.
 His younger sister, Suzanne, has little memory of him.
-Upon arriving at the house, Louis' mother Martine is surprised to realize Louis has never met his brother Antoine's wife Catherine, as Louis was not present at their wedding.
-Catherine begins telling Louis about her and Antoine's children, nervously stammering to explain why they named one of their boys Louis, after Louis and Antoine's father.
-Antoine creates tension, snapping that Louis is uninterested in hearing about their children.
-Louis talks on the telephone to someone, saying he plans to tell his family about his impending death and then leave, while expressing uncertainty as to how they will react.
+Upon arriving at the house, Louis' mother, Martine, is surprised to realize Louis has never met the wife of his brother Antoine, Catherine, as Louis was not present at their wedding.
+Catherine begins telling Louis about her and Antoine's children and nervously stammers to explain why they named one of their boys Louis, after Louis and Antoine's father.
+Antoine creates tension and snaps that Louis is uninterested in hearing about their children.
+Louis talks on the telephone to someone and says that he plans to tell his family about his impending death and then leave, and he expresses uncertainty as to how they will react.

 Louis and Catherine awkwardly meet in the hallway and attempt to apologize to each other for the tense conversations.
-Louis remarks he assumes Antoine has attempted to give her a negative opinion of Louis.
-Catherine replies Antoine actually speaks little of Louis, and Antoine feels Louis has little to no interest in their lives, and she openly suspects this belief may have some truth in it.
-She questions Louis if he knows what Antoine does for a living, explaining he makes tools in a nearby location.
-Martine also lectures Louis about taking responsibility in the family, saying his status, success and courage gives him some authority.
+Louis remarks that he assumes Antoine has attempted to give her a negative opinion of Louis.
+Catherine replies Antoine actually speaks little of Louis, and Antoine feels that Louis has little to no interest in their lives, and she openly suspects that belief may have some truth in it.
+She questions Louis if he knows what Antoine does for a living and explains that he makes tools in a nearby location.
+Martine also lectures Louis about taking responsibility in the family and says that his status, success, and courage give him some authority.
 She learns that he has moved from the address where she had been sending his mail, and he had not told her where he currently lives.

-Louis expresses interest in seeing the family's former house, citing nostalgia, which bewilders the others who regard it as a ruin.
-The family argument that follows, puts an end to his wish.
-He rides with Antoine to the shops for cigarettes and makes small talk which angers Antoine who is sick of all the secrecy surrounding Louis's life and the reason as to why he's returned.
+Louis expresses interest in seeing the family's former house and cites nostalgia, which bewilders the others, who regard it as a ruin.
+The family argument that follows puts an end to his wish.
+He rides with Antoine to the shops for cigarettes and makes small talk, which angers Antoine, who is sick of all the secrecy surrounding Louis's life and the reason that he has returned.
 He later tells Louis that his former lover Pierre died about a week ago from cancer.

-During a meal, Louis promises to visit home more, and tells Suzanne she is welcome to visit him.
-However, it soon becomes apparent Louis intends to leave.
-Seizing upon this, Antoine tries to remove him from the house insisting on driving him to the airport, while the family shouts back at Antoine for his brutality.
-Antoine lashes back, saying he is tired of being treated as the family's freak.
+During a meal, Louis promises to visit home more and tells Suzanne she is welcome to visit him.
+However, it soon becomes apparent Louis is about to leave.
+Seizing upon this, Antoine tries to remove him from the house and insists on driving him to the airport, and the family shouts back at Antoine for his brutality.
+Antoine lashes back by saying that he is tired of being treated as the family's freak.
 After a pause, Louis leaves without having told his family of his prognosis.